HulinCedric/string-calculator-kata/README.md

 # String Calculator Kata
 The following is a TDD Kata, an exercise in coding, refactoring and test-first, that you should apply daily for at least 15-30 minutes.

+## Choose a solution
+* csharpsdotnet6: Play with the latest LTS dotnet version and csharp 10 features.
+* csharpdotnetstandard: Play with constraints of a wide-range library author with dotnet standard 2.0.

 ## Before you start
 * Try not to read ahead.
 * Do **one task at a time**.
 The trick is to learn to work incrementally.